Food, nutrition and health

 This group covers:

-Our group examines population dietary intakes and health relationships with a focus on food-based approaches, such as dietary patterns, as an alternative to focusing on individual food components.
-We generate evidence on eating behaviours and their determinants to inform nutrition interventions and strategies to promote healthy and sustainable dietary patterns.
+Our research draws on principles of nutritional and behavioural epidemiology and uses quantitative and qualitative methods.
+Our group examines population dietary intakes and human and planetary health relationships with a focus on food-based approaches, such as dietary patterns, as an alternative to focusing on individual food components.
+We generate evidence on eating behaviours and other factors as determinants of dietary patterns, to inform nutrition interventions promotion strategies.

 Our group works with relevant partners to facilitate research translation, and provides evidence to inform policy and practice, particularly focusing on strengthening the use of epidemiological research by stakeholders.